 A rental confirmation letter is one of the simplest tasks a landlord will need to carry out for their tenants.
-Although this letter is sometimes referred to as a rental affidavit or proof of residency, this letter comes from a landlord to confirm tenancy.
+Although it is sometimes referred to as a rental affidavit or proof of residency, this letter comes from a landlord to confirm tenancy.

 This is often helpful for younger tenants or those who will find a low credit history to demonstrate credibility and live somewhere.
 This letter can differ from landlord reference letters, so this article will elucidate all the information included in these letters and how a landlord can write one.

-Proof of Residence Letter is a straightforward document from a landlord that confirms the tenancy; that is a tenant lives in their rental unit.
+A proof of residence letter is a straightforward document from a landlord that confirms the tenancy; that is, a tenant lives in their rental unit.

 Additional Templates

-Here are free customizable templates for you that you can edit as per your need:
+Here are free, customizable templates for you that you can edit as per your needs:

 What Should be Included?